 Borah Creek Prairie State Natural Area

-Borah Creek Prairie includes 138-acres of scenic remnant prairie, a rare glimpse into the rolling grasslands that were prevalent throughout the area 200 years ago.
+Borah Creek Prairie includes 181 acres of scenic remnant prairie, a rare glimpse into the rolling grasslands that were prevalent throughout the area 200 years ago.
 The property is a boon for native plant, bird, and butterfly enthusiasts.
 Grasses include big and little bluestem, Indian grass, side-oats grama, and prairie dropseed, interspersed with wildflowers such as pasque-flower, cream wild indigo, rattlesnake master, rough blazing star, yellow coneflower, bird’s-foot violet, downy gentian, and the great plains ladies-tresses orchid.
 The site has at least eight rare and protected plant species.

 Local birders will be treated to a cacophony of grassland birds, including bobolinks and eastern meadowlarks.
 Borah Creek Prairie was acquired with funding from the Wisconsin DNR's Knowles-Nelson Stewardship Program and the U.S. Fish and Wildlife Service.